raspberrychris/paddleboardmaster/content/post/airefina-inflatable-sup-with-camera-mount.md

 widgets = []

 +++
-In this blog we will be taking a look at the Airefina Inflatable SUP with Camera Mount  paddleboard We will take you through the pros and cons of this paddleboard and will give my honest opinion on how it performs against the competition
+In this blog we will be taking a look at the Airefina Inflatable SUP with Camera Mount  paddleboard We will take you through the pros and cons of this paddleboard and will give my honest opinion on how it performs against the competition.

 ## Airefina Inflatable SUP with Camera Mount  - Who is it for?